Manbqt/snow_crash/level02/README.md

 wwwbugs login:
 ```

-We have `.`, it's mean it's maybe a char non printable.
+We have char like `.`, it's mean it's maybe a non printable char.
 So we must print the content in hexadecimal to show what happened:

 ```bash
 000000B8  0d                                                 .